+How to avoid giving away advice for free to prospective clients?
 I’m reminded of the old sex education message: Just say ‘no’!

 In reality it is only the accountant themselves who doubts their ability and knowledge.
-The prospect generally takes all that for granted – after all our adverts or website makes clear we’re an accountant.
+The prospect generally takes all that for granted – after all your adverts, online profile, reputation and website make clear that you’re an accountant.
 All accountants know everything don’t they?
-We know this isn’t the case but prospects assume it is so.
-Even more so if theye have been recommended or referred by a third party.
+We know this isn’t the case but most prospects assume it is so.
+Even more so if they have been recommended or referred by a third party.

-I also tend to think that a side benefit of the Anti-Money Laundering (AML) legislation is that it gives accountants a statutory justification for any apparent reluctance to provide answers to technical questions before engaging a new client.
-“I’m really sorry Mr Prospect but as a professional adviser I’m precluded by law from giving any advice before we’ve been through the anti-money laundering checks.
+I also tend to think that a side benefit of the Anti-Money Laundering (AML) legislation is that it gives accountants a statutory justification for holding back from providing advice and answers to technical questions before engaging a new client.
+“I’m really sorry Mr/Ms Prospect but as a professional accountant I’m precluded by law from giving any advice before we’ve been through the anti-money laundering checks.
 I know it’s a pain but it’s the law.”

 Finally I would suggest you establish a process to qualify a prospect or to let them go elsewhere before you waste too much time on them.
 Initially you may want to qualify out time wasters on the phone.
 You will also want to determine what you need to cover in an initial meeting.

 It’s not just about getting the prospect to want to appoint you.
 You need to find out quite early on if they can afford to pay the fees you would want to earn.
 You also need to determine if this is the sort of person you want to have a client.

 Bottom line, I’d suggest you establish a process/checklist (that you will in time commit to memory) to use when you receive such calls in future and indeed when you have an initial meeting with a prospect.

 Want to have a conversation about your initial meetings, your onboarding process or any other issues relevant to your practice?
 I’m happy to do that without any charge or obligation.
 Book a good time here now >>>>